MetaMask/metamask-docs/docs/api-sdk/reference/rpc-api.md

 As with any method that causes a confirmation to appear, `wallet_switchEthereumChain` should **only** be called as a result of direct user action, such as the click of a button.

-MetaMask will automatically reject the request under the following circumstances:
+MetaMask automatically rejects the request:

-- If the chain ID is malformed
+- If the chain ID is malformed.
-- If the chain with the specified chain ID has not been added to MetaMask
+- If the chain with the specified chain ID has not been added to MetaMask.

 ### `wallet_registerOnboarding`

-::: tip Tip
+:::tip
-As an API consumer, you are unlikely to have to call this method yourself.
+As an API consumer, you're unlikely to have to call this method yourself.
-Please see the [Onboarding Library documentation](./onboarding-library.html) for more information.
+See the [how to use the onboarding library](../how-to/use-onboarding-library.md) for more information.
 :::

 #### Returns